San Lanfranco, Pavia: Architecture

 The facade is tripartite and narrow on the sides by two voluminous buttresses.
 In the middle there are circular openings, in the center the portal riquadrato stone.
 The front is surmounted by a blind loggia, typical of Romanesque Pavia.
 The upper part is decorated with ceramic plates (examples of Pavese archaic majolica).

 The bell tower dates back to 1237 the structure is slender.
 On each side there are five mirrors with a row of six simple arches.
 On the top the bell cell framed by a three-hour window.
 Under the band of arches the white plaster contrasts with the red of the terracotta.
 There are also majolica plates, also present on the facade, as evidence of relations with the Near East.

 The interior of the church is a Latin cross.
 The nave is punctuated by thin pillars and covered by cross vaults.
 The dome is octagonal.
 The presbytery, with a small polygonal apse, dates back to the interventions of the late 15th century.
+In the right transept, inside a rich baroque frame in stucco, there is a fresco dating back to the mid-fifteenth century with the Madonna and Child, God, a holy abbot with the monk and a patron saint monk recently attributed to Franceschino Zavattari.

 The wooden choir in carved walnut, made between the second half of the fifteenth century and the very first years of the next, bears the coat of arms and the name "Luca" (name of the abbot Luca Zanachi).
 The choir, located along the side walls of the presbytery, consists of two bodies of nine stalls each, separated by perforated barriers, with cockpit seats and smooth back panels on the top framed by a lobed motif.

 While the exterior of the church is mainly plain brick, the interior still contains frescoes from the 13th to 15th centuries.
 Among the most notable, is a fresco depicting the murder of St Thomas Becket, whose life had parallels with San Lanfranco.
 The remains of the small cloister include Romanesque carvings on the columns.
 The larger cloister has 15th century Renaissance style decorations in the capitals.
 The tomb of the Saint (Arca de San Lanfranco) was completed from 1498-1508 with designs by Amedeo, and is notable for the carved bas-reliefs by Amedeo and his followers depicting the life of the Saint.